 There are many other lectures and seminars in Oxford that are of interest to OII students.
-Please consult the lecture list published by the University at the beginning of each term for details.
+Please consult the lecture list and Oxford Talks page published by the University at the beginning of each term for details.

-Students are responsible for their own academic progress and are expected to spend at least 40 hours on coursework and studying each week during term.
+Students are responsible for their own academic progress and are expected to spend at least 40 hours (or 20 hours in the cases of part-time students) on coursework and studying each week during term.
 You will also need to do some study during vacations.

-For courses meeting once a week during Michaelmas and Hilary terms, MSc students are advised to allocate between 10 and 15 hours of preparation each week for each course and/or paper they undertake.
-For intensive courses meeting Monday, Wednesday, Thursday, and Friday, MSc students are advised to allocate approximately 20 hours each week.

-- This includes classroom time for lectures, seminars, labs, and Teaching Assistant sessions.
-Details of the TA sessions will be circulated during induction week. - In Trinity term students should devote their time to their thesis, which includes attending the weekly Special Topics in Research Design seminar (Weeks 1-8) and Foundations of Visualization (Weeks 1-4)
+- During Michaelmas and Hilary Terms, MSc students are advised to allocate between 10 and 15 hours each week for each course and/or paper they undertake. - This includes classroom time for lectures, seminars, labs, and Teaching Assistant sessions.
+Details of the TA sessions will be circulated during induction week. - In Trinity Term students should devote all their time to their thesis, which includes attending the weekly Thesis Seminars (weeks 1-8).

-Students should note that this leaves very little time during the week for any paid employment.
+Full-time students should note that this leaves very little time during the week for any paid employment.

 Please see Appendix E for a draft course timetable for 2023-24.
-Please note that this may be subject to further changes but students will be notified and the most up-to-date schedule will be uploaded on Canvas.
+Please note that this may be subject to further changes, but students will be notified and the most up-to-date schedule will be uploaded on Canvas.